Mange/roadie/README.md

 * `ProviderList` – Wraps a list of other providers and searches them in order.
 The `asset_providers` setting is an instance of this.
 It behaves a lot like an array, so you can push, pop, shift and unshift to it.
 * `NullProvider` - Does not actually provide anything, it always finds empty stylesheets.
 Use this in tests or if you want to ignore stylesheets that cannot be found by your other providers.

-If you want to search several locations on the filesystem, just declare that:
+If you want to search several locations on the filesystem, you can declare that:

 ```ruby
 document.asset_providers = [